Best Community Colleges In New York

 - It's art: HVCC's campus features two pieces by noted American sculptor Antoni Milkowski.

 We ranked 35 community colleges in New York, all of which were affiliated with either the City University of New York or the State University of New York systems.
-Each school was scored on a 10-point scale, using the following seven data points and the weights specified.
+Each school was scored on a 10-point scale, using the following seven data points.

 *Whether the school offers credit for life experiences, programs of study that can be completed entirely in the evenings and on weekends, on-campus day care for students’ children or any kind of alternative tuition plan.
 These may include, but aren’t limited to, payment plans or guaranteed rates.